reuben-thomas/HA-Tracking-Bot/README.md

-#   Heat Acclimiatization (HA) Tracking Telegram Bot
+#  [REDACTED] Tracking Telegram Bot

+This bot tracks [REDACTED] for the [REDACTED], for further information on functionality and practical use cases, [REDACTED]